The Zoo Fence

 !

-These pages offer definitions to help visitors to this site understand what we think we are saying.
+These pages offer definitions to help visitors to The Zoo Fence understand what I think I am saying.
 They are not exactly Huh?
-What'd he say?dictionary or encyclopedia definitions, although some of it will be drawn from those sources, but rather explanations of what we mean by certain words.
+What'd he say?dictionary or encyclopedia definitions, although some of it will be drawn from those sources, but rather explanations of what I mean by certain words.

 Here you will find words beginning with the letters V through Z. To jump to other pages, please click on the appropriate link above.
 If you are looking for a particular word, please click on “Words Index” or on the green circle All words below, where you will find an index of all the words defined in these pages.
 For a partial list of our sources, go here.